xcart/xcart-docs/_pages/kb_en/payments/index.md

 *   {% link "Choosing a Payment Gateway" ref_CT7rXfVw %}

-When a choice of a payment processor is made it's time to proceed to the payment gateway configuration in your X-Cart admin backend.
+After a choice of a payment processor has been made, it is time to proceed to the payment gateway configuration in your X-Cart store Admin backend.

 *   {% link "Accepting Payments" ref_Jq6Bsdrt %}

-You can enable different payment methods in X-Cart so that your customers have a choice of payment options at checkout.
+You can enable different payment methods in X-Cart so your customers have a choice of payment options at checkout.
 Below are the most popular payment processors supported by X-Cart:

 *   {% link "PayPal" ref_g8OosGK4 %}
 *   {% link "Braintree" ref_3U96LOWn %}